-- DE Researchers DIY Makers Colloquium, Newcastle University, April 2014.
+- DE Researchers DIY Makers Colloquium, 25 April 2014, Newcastle

-- Leading Together in the Digital Economy, July 2015, London
+- Leading Together in the Digital Economy: Celebrating women in transdisciplinary careers, 6 July 2015, Central London

-- Exploring Common Values: Diving Deeply into the Digital Frontier, Tiree, October 2016
+- Exploring Common Values: Diving Deeply into the Digital Frontier, 5-11 October 2016, Tiree, Scotland

-- Double Dabble: A Feminist Dy of Making workshop, February 2017, Newcastle
+- Double Dabble: A Feminist Day of Making workshop, 4 February 2017, Newcastle

-- Data Publics Conference, March/April 2017, Lancaster University
+- Data Publics International Conference, 30 March – 2 April 2017, Lancaster University

 - Entertainment and Authenticity in the Digital Museum (DiMEA), 17-18 October 2017, Folly Farm, Near Bristol.